gottacatchenall/ms_sampling_effort/manuscript.md

 to effect the inferences we make about network properties and relations among species, and our predictions about how species will interact in the future.

-This is compounded by semantic confusion about what is meant by "interaction".
+This is compounded by semantic confusion about the definition of "interaction".
-Here distinguish between: a species _occurring_, a species being _observed_ occurring, two species being observed _co-occurring_, and two species being observed _interacting_ (@fig:taxonomy).
-In this manuscript, we refer to species either as "interacting" (two species co-occur and possibly interact) or "not-interacting" (two species that may co-occur but neither exhibits any meaningful effect on the biomass of the other).
+Here distinguish between: a species _occurring_, a species being _observed occurring_, two species being observed _co-occurring_, and two species being observed _interacting_ (@fig:taxonomy).
+In this manuscript, we refer to species either as "interacting" (two species co-occur and possibly interact) or "not-interacting" (two species that, regardless of whether they co-occur, neither exhibits any meaningful effect on the biomass of the other).
+In

-In @fig:taxonomy we see that observing two species co-occurring is a prerequisite for observing an interaction between two species.
+@fig:taxonomy we see that, under our definition, observing two species co-occurring is a prerequisite for observing an interaction between two species.
 But species are not observed with equal probability---they are observed in proportion to their relative biomass.
-Co-occurrence is often assumed to mean meaningful interaction strength, but this is not necessarily the case [@Blanchet2020CooNot].
+Often co-occurrence is assumed to mean meaningful interaction strength, but this is not necessarily the case [@Blanchet2020CooNot].
 Bears and salmon _interact_---a bear and the microbes in the soil of a dens interact, but less so.

 Positive or negative associations in co-occurrence [@Cazelles2016TheSpe]